Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-workflow.md

 To include a variable, begin typing <code>&lcub;&lcub;</code> in the field.
 After that, a list of available variables will appear, allowing you to select the desired variable.

-When you select a variable and press ++enter++, it will be replaced with a value corresponding to the current conversation.
+When you select a variable and press **Enter**, it will be replaced with a value corresponding to the current conversation.

 For example, <code>&lcub;&lcub;contact.first_name&rcub;&rcub;</code> -> `David`, <code>&lcub;&lcub;conversation.id&rcub;&rcub;<code> -> `3705`.